ownermorax/Web-stealer/README.md

 # Web-stealer

-Простой стиллер на Flask для ознакомления с основами веб-безопасности.
+A simple stealer built with Flask for learning the basics of web security.

 ![Python](https://img.shields.io/badge/Python-3.7+-blue.svg)
 ![Flask](https://img.shields.io/badge/Flask-2.0+-green.svg)

-## О проекте
+## About the Project

-Web-stealer - это веб-приложение для образовательных целей, демонстрирующее принципы сбора и хранения данных, вводимых пользователями на веб-страницах.
+Web-stealer is a web application for educational purposes, demonstrating the principles of collecting and storing user-entered data from web pages.

-### Возможности
+### Features

-- Сбор логинов и паролей
+- Collection of usernames and passwords
-- Хранение данных в текстовом файле
+- Data storage in a text file
-- REST API для отправки данных
+- REST API for data submission
-- Веб-интерфейс для просмотра собранных данных
+- Web interface for viewing collected data
-- Простая и понятная структура кода
+- Simple and clean code structure